Polymers in Swarming Bacterial Turbulence

-Swarming experiments are performed on ATCC 274 strain of \textit{Serratia marcescens}, a rod-shaped bacterium that is on average 2 $\umu$m long and 0.8 $\umu$m in diameter.
-When cultivated on soft agar plate (see Supplemental Material \cite{Supp_Mat} for details), the bacteria differentiate into swarmer cells with additional (10 to 100) flagella and elongated bodies of $\ge5~\umu$m \cite{Harshey_JBac_1990}.
-Polymeric solutions are prepared by diluting a carboxymethyl cellulose (CMC, $7\times10^5$ MW) stock solution in phosphate-buffered saline (PBS) to final concentrations of 5, 10, and 20 ppm.
-Note that the highest polymer concentration is much below the overlap concentration $c^*$ ($\le0.2\%\,c^*$).
-A 2-$\umu$L drop of PBS or CMC solution containing swarming \textit{S. marcescens} \cite{Supp_Mat} is placed in a thin-film apparatus \cite{Patteson2015, Qin2015, Supp_Mat}, and stretched into an approximately 1-cm${}^2$ large and 40-$\umu$m thin film.
-Images are taken using bright-field microscopy and a CMOS camera (Flare 4M180) at 24 frame/s.
-Velocity fields of swarming bacteria are obtained using particle imaging velocimetry (PIV, see \cite{Gagnon_PRL_2020}), with a total number of 6400 or $80\times80$ interrogation windows, each of a size of $25\times25$ pixel or $7.0\times7.0$ $\umu$m${}^2$.
+Experiments are performed on a strain (ATCC 274) of \textit{Serratia marcescens}, a rod-shaped bacterium that is on average 2~$\umu$m long and 0.8~$\umu$m in diameter.
+When cultivated on agar plates \cite{Supp_Mat}, the bacteria differentiate into swarmer cells with additional (10 to 100) flagella and elongated bodies of $\ge5~\umu$m \cite{Harshey_JBac_1990}.
+The swarmer \textit{S. marcescens} can move at approximately $30~\umu$m/s on agar plates, and exhibit super-diffusive trajectories through L\'evy walks \cite{Ariel_NC_2015}.
+These swarmer cells are then transferred into either a Newtonian buffer (phosphate-buffered saline, PBS) or a polymeric solution.
+Polymeric solutions are prepared by diluting a carboxymethyl cellulose (CMC, $7\times10^5$ Da) stock solution in the PBS buffer to final concentrations of 5, 10, and 20 ppm.
+Note that the highest polymer concentration is well below the overlap concentration $c^*$ ($\le0.2\%\,c^*$).
+A 2-$\umu$L drop of PBS or CMC solution containing swarmer \textit{S. marcescens} of a volume fraction of roughly $30\,\textrm{--}\,40$\% is placed in a thin-film apparatus \cite{Patteson2015, Qin2015, Supp_Mat}, and stretched into a 1-cm${}^2$ large and 40-$\umu$m thin film.
+Images are taken using bright-field microscopy and a CMOS camera (Flare 4M180) at 24~frame/s.
+Velocity fields are obtained using particle imaging velocimetry (PIV, see \cite{Gagnon_PRL_2020}), with a total number of 6400 or $80\times80$ interrogation windows, each of a size of $25\times25$~pixel or $7.0\times7.0$~$\umu$m${}^2$.